 If you try to define yourself rather than deny yourself, you are walking away from what God has called you to be, who God has called you to be and you’ll lose sight of why you need a Savior.~Alicia Purdy

-You cannot follow Jesus in the fullness to which He has called you if you are still in control, and part of that control is that you are still labeling yourself and defining yourself.
-God cannot do a new thing in you or through you if you refuse to let go of the old things!
-Deny yourself.
-This might be a day by day, moment by moment process for you sometimes, but you must persist.
+Learning to deny yourself might be a day by day, moment by moment process for you sometimes, but you must persist.
 Freedom is yours if you choose to accept it!
 The more you deny yourself, the better able you’ll be to “take up your cross” and “follow Me” as Jesus said.
 Forget gaining the “fortunes” of the world’s approval.
-Jesus said you’d lose your soul in the process, and He died to save your soul!
-So, start today – shake it off and move forward in WORSHIP and PRAISE.
+Shake off their idolatry and self-love and move forward in WORSHIP and PRAISE, expressing your love and gratitude to the Lord.
 Then, when you hear those definitions and labels speak again, silence them again and again through worship and prayer and meditating on the Word to learn what God says about you.
 Deny yourself.
 Ask the Lord to show you who you really are!

 Who Are You, Really?
 The Lord Wants to Show You!
 Read this: “Why Did Jesus Say That You Should Take Up Your Cross?”